-1 2 3 4 59.
-The AFC's Charter states that it is responsible for briefing the Board on important 5 matters: "The Committee shall regularly report to the Board on Committee findings, 6 recommendations, or other matters the Committee deems appropriate or the Board requests.
-In 7 connection therewith, the Committee should review with the Board any issues that arise with 8 respect to the Company's compliance with legal or regulatory requirements."
-9 10 11 12 13 14 15 16 61.
-Although the Board understood the importance of data security, 17 18 .
-This is so despite the Company facing numerous hacking incidents in 19 the years leading up to the Siberia Intrusion.
-20 62.
-According to a September 28, 2016 article from The New York Times, "Yahoo's 21 computer systems and customer email accounts were penetrated by Chinese military hackers" in 22 2010.
-3 Although the 2010 data breach also occurred at Google, Inc. ("Google") and a number of 23 other technology companies, the responses from those companies to the data breach were 24 substantially different from Yahoo's response.
-For example, Yahoo never publicly admitted that it 25 substantially different from Yahoo's response.
+59. The AFC's Charter states that it is responsible for briefing the Board on important matters: "The Committee shall regularly report to the Board on Committee findings, recommendations, or other matters the Committee deems appropriate or the Board requests.
+In connection therewith, the Committee should review with the Board any issues that arise with respect to . . . the Company's compliance with legal or regulatory requirements."

+61. Although the Board understood the importance of data security,

+.
+This is so despite the Company facing numerous hacking incidents in the years leading up to the Siberia Intrusion.

+62. According to a September 28, 2016 article from The New York Times, "Yahoo's computer systems and customer email accounts were penetrated by Chinese military hackers" in 2010.3 Although the 2010 data breach also occurred at Google, Inc. ("Google") and a number of other technology companies, the responses from those companies to the data breach were substantially different from Yahoo's response.
 For example, Yahoo never publicly admitted that it had been hacked.
 In contrast, Google's response was public and swift.
-In fact, Google's co-founder 25 26 25 had been hacked.
-In contrast, Google's response was public and swift.
-In fact, Google's co-founder
+In fact, Google's co-founder publicly announced that he regarded the attack on Google's systems as "a personal affront" and